cilium/cilium/Documentation/operations/upgrade.rst

   ``--update-ec2-adapter-limit-via-api`` to ``false`` if you want to avoid this additional IAM permission.
 Beware that if your EC2 instance type that Cilium is running on is not known to Cilium, it may cause a crash.
+* Egress Gateway policies now drop matching traffic when no gateway nodes can be found.
+Previously, traffic would be allowed without being rerouted towards an Egress Gateway.

 Removed Options
 ~~~~~~~~~~~~~~~